anmalkov/imcopy/CONTRIBUTING.md

 ## Documentation and Localization

-We value clear and comprehensive documentation, as well as localization to make micopy accessible to users worldwide.
+We value clear and comprehensive documentation, as well as localization to make imcopy accessible to users worldwide.
 If you can help improve our documentation or contribute translations, please create a pull request with your changes.

 ## Support and Community

-If you have any questions, suggestions, or need support, feel free to visit our [GitHub Discussions](https://github.com/anmalkov/micopy/discussions) page.
+If you have any questions, suggestions, or need support, feel free to visit our [GitHub Discussions](https://github.com/anmalkov/imcopy/discussions) page.

-Thank you for your interest in contributing to micopy!
+Thank you for your interest in contributing to imcopy!
 Together, we can make it the ultimate directory management tool for everyone.